bridgetownrb/roda-turbo/README.md

 import * as Turbo from "https://cdn.skypack.dev/@hotwired/turbo"
 ```

-If you're using Bridgetown, you can simply run the [Turbo bundled configuration](https://www.bridgetownrb.com/docs/bundled-configurations#turbo).
+If you're using Bridgetown, you can run the [Turbo bundled configuration](https://www.bridgetownrb.com/docs/bundled-configurations#turbo).

 Once the Turbo frontend is installed, you can run this command to add the roda-turbo gem to your `Gemfile`: